GoyalLab/SingletCodeWebsite/docs/doubletInformation.rst

 How do doublets form?
 ========================

 Single-cell RNA sequencing (scRNA-seq) datasets contain true single cells, or singlets, in addition to cells that randomly coalesce during the protocol, or doublets.
-Sometimes, there are higher rates of doublets which can be attributed to cellular physiology and experimental protocols can lead to cell clumping.
-Doublet percentage in a sample be as high as 40-50% [REF 3,4].
+Sometimes, there are higher rates of doublets which can be attributed to cellular physiology and experimental protocols can lead to cell clumping :cite:p:`Cui2016-ly, Kuonen2010-hj`.
+Doublet percentage in a sample be as high as 40-50% :cite:p:`Bernstein2020-fa, Xi2021-md`.
 Doublets can be two very transcriptionally different cells captured together (heterotypic) or two transcriptionally similar cells captured together (homotypic).
 Doublets are difficult to identify because just because two cells are captured together does not mean there is simply more absolute RNA fragments present or sequenced in doublet cases, and cells exist on a transcriptional continuum, making identification of valid singlet cells difficult, especially if cells are in a transitioning or reprogrammed state.

 .. figure:: images/Figure1A.png